Pederasty

-Pederasty or paederasty (/ˈpɛdəræsti/) is a sexual relationship between an adult man and an adolescent boy.
-It was a socially acknowledged practice in Ancient Greece and Rome and elsewhere in the world, such as Pre-Meiji Japan.
-Less frequently, it involved an adult woman and an adolescent girl.
+Pederasty (or paederasty in Commonwealth English) (/ˈpɛdəræsti/) refers to same-sex sexual relationships between an adult male and an adolescent boy; some authors also use the term to refer to same-sex female relationships with a similar age gap.
+Pederasty existed as a socially acknowledged and accepted practice in some premodern societies.

 In most countries today, the local age of consent determines whether a person is considered legally competent to consent to sexual acts, and whether such contact is child sexual abuse or statutory rape.
 An adult engaging in sexual activity with a minor is considered abusive by authorities for a variety of reasons, including the age of the minor and the psychological and physical harm they may endure.

-Etymology and usage
+Etymology

 Pederasty derives from the combination of παίδ- with ἐραστής (cf. eros).
 Late Latin pæderasta was borrowed in the 16th century directly from Plato's classical Greek in The Symposium.
 (Latin transliterates αί as æ.)
 The word first appeared in the English language during the Renaissance, as pæderastie (e.g. in Samuel Purchas' Pilgrimes), in the sense of sexual relations between men and boys.

-The Oxford English Dictionary defines it as "Homosexual relations between a man and a boy; homosexual anal intercourse, usually with a boy or younger man as the passive partner".